AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 >[!TIP]
 >
->Leverage bot activity data in [!DNL Smart Lists] via "Is Bot Activity" boolean (yes/no) and "Bot Activity Pattern" in the "Clicked Link in Email" and "Open Email" filters, and "Clicks Link in Email" and "Opens Email" triggers.
+>Leverage bot activity data in Smart Lists via "Is Bot Activity" boolean (yes/no) and "Bot Activity Pattern" in the "Clicked Link in Email" and "Open Email" filters, and "Clicks Link in Email" and "Opens Email" triggers.